krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.01.19    - version 2.8.0 =
+* Feature       - Add support for Mexico.
+* Feature       - Add support for One Klarna.
+* Fix           - Fixerd an issue causing the wrong payment method name to be set in some cases when using pay for order.
+* Fix           - Fixed a error notice if the WooCommerce customer object is not set.

 = 2021.12.07    - version 2.7.1 =
 * Enhancement   - Countries that you have entered credentials for now show up on the status page.
 * Enhancement   - We will now warn you if you have put Klarna into test mode without having any test credentials filled in.